It all starts in the gut

 Being a BANT member highlights the high standard of my training and work practice, reassuring clients of the quality of the consultations and plans I provide at Food Power Nutrition.

-Please contact me at my email lucia@foodpowernutrition.com or via Practice Better chat service for support – I am always happy to help.
+You can contact me by email at lucia@foodpowernutrition.com or via the Practice Better chat for support between sessions.

-How can I get in touch with Food Power Nutrition for more information about packages and costs?
+How can I get in touch for more information about packages and costs?

+If you’d like to talk it through first, you can book a free discovery call to discuss your health concerns, the most suitable service, and costs.
 Please feel free to ask for information via the contact form, specifying if you wish to be contacted via email or via phone.
-I am happy to offer a free discovery call to talk through your current health concerns and discuss how we can work together.
+I am happy to offer a free discovery call to discuss your current health concerns and explore how we can work together.